-Stephen Wagner began working at Wingate, Russotti, Shapiro & Halperin, LLP as an associate attorney in 2020.
+Stephen Wagner began working at Wingate, Russotti, Shapiro, Moses & Halperin, LLP as an associate attorney in 2020.
 Having previously worked at two other plaintiff personal injury law offices in New York City, Mr. Wagner has a depth of experience litigating cases.
 He has tried numerous personal injury cases, obtaining favorable verdicts for his clients.
 He has also argued before the New York State Appellate Division.

 Mr. Wagner is a member of the New York Bar Association.
 He graduated magna cum laude from Boston College in 2009 with a B.A. in History and served as the president of the Boston College chapter of the Phi Alpha Theta History Honors Society.
 Additionally, he graduated on the Dean’s List First Honors and with History Departmental Honors.
 After graduating from Boston College, he studied Mandarin Chinese on a full academic scholarship at Zhejiang University in Hangzhou, China.
 He then worked as the research director on the 2010 election campaign of a United States congressman.